Knee Pain From the Leg Press? Here's What Your Body's Trying to Tell You

-When it comes to the best exercise for building strong quads and glutes, many people opt for the leg press machine.
-While this machine is a top pick for many gym-goers, it's not uncommon to experience leg press knee pain, especially if you have an injury, use too much weight or have improper form.
+While the leg press machine is a top pick for many gym-goers looking to build strong quads and glutes, it's not uncommon to experience leg press knee pain, especially if you have an injury, use too much weight or have improper form.

 Advertisement

-Pain, while exercising or immediately following physical activity, is cause for concern.
-That's why finding out why you have leg press knee pain is so important in preventing and treating any potential injuries.
+Pain, while exercising or immediately following, is cause for concern.
+Finding out why you're experiencing discomfort can help you prevent and treat any potential injuries.

 Video of the Day

-"During the phase of the leg press that involves deep knee flexion, the stress goes to the posterior aspect of the knee, or back of the knee, and the bones and cartilage in the back of the knee," Dr. David Geier, MD, orthopedic surgeon and sports medicine specialist, tells LIVESTRONG.com.
-Often, Geier says that area is where cartilage damage and other structural damage like meniscus tears are found.
-"Applying a large amount of stress to that part of the knee can cause pain in someone with early arthritis or other injuries," he adds.
+"During the phase of the leg press that involves deep knee flexion, the stress goes to the posterior aspect of the knee, or back of the knee, and the bones and cartilage in the back of the knee," orthopedic surgeon and sports medicine specialist David Geier, MD, tells LIVESTRONG.com.

 Advertisement